Interslice-Inc/Interslice/README.md

 ## Scripts
 We have a collection of scripts used in the project for various purposes:
 * [SSH Brute Force](/Files/Scripts/bruteforce.py) : This script is a collection of security-related tools, including network scanning, brute-force attack simulation, and file encryption for educational and testing purposes.
 * [SSH Lambda Script](/Files/Scripts/SSHLambda.py) : This script is intended to notify subscribers of the SNS topic about SSH login attempts by sending an alert message with details of the event.
-This can be useful for monitoring and security purposes, allowing administrators to be aware of and respond to potential unauthorized access attempts.
+Useful for monitoring and security purposes, allowing administrators to be aware of and respond to potential unauthorized access attempts.

 ## Presentation Link
 View our live project presentation [here](/Files/Presentation.pdf) for an overview of Interslice's features and functionalities.<br>